olrenso/obsidian-home-tab/README.md

+## 🚧 Not currently maintained
+⚠️ Due to time constraints, I am unable to actively maintain or improve this plugin at the moment.
+However, your contributions are highly appreciated!
+Feel free to open pull requests or fork the project to continue its development.

+---
 # Obsidian Home tab
 Obsidian Home tab is an [Obsidian](https://obsidian.md/) plugin that adds a browser-like home default new tab with a search bar and a grid of starred files.